jadafler/kickstarter-analysis/Written_Report_Template (1).md

 ### Challenges and Difficulties Encountered

+No challenges or difficulties encountered, sufficient data for analysis.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?